Ascend/pytorch/README.md

 ### From Source

-For detailed steps on compiling TorchNPU, please refer to the [TorchNPU Source Installation Guide](https://www.hiascend.com/document/detail/zh/Pytorch/latest/configandinstg/instg/docs/zh/installation_guide/compilation_installation_using_source_code.md).
+For detailed steps on compiling TorchNPU, please refer to the [Source Installation Guide](docs/zh/installation_guide/compilation_installation_using_source_code.md).

 ## Quick Start